Villa Views Knowledge Hub

 Is real estate videography worth it?

 For agents who market listings on social media or work with relocation and out-of-area buyers, yes.
 Listing videos consistently outperform photo-only posts in engagement.
-Video is increasingly expected on mid-range and higher-priced properties, and for agents in the Shenandoah Valley who work with buyers relocating from Northern Virginia, DC, or out of state, a walkthrough video can be what gets a serious buyer to schedule a visit.
+For agents in the Shenandoah Valley working with buyers relocating from Northern Virginia, DC, or out of state, a walkthrough video can be what gets a serious buyer to schedule a visit.

 Beyond Photography